andreyzhegalov/city-guide-service/README.md

 ## Usage

-Just send message with your current location via attachment in the Telegram and service returned show place description.
+Just send message with your current location via attachment in the Telegram(@CityGuide2020Bot) and service returned show place description.

 ## Description

 The service provides information about city showplaces.
-The service is available via telegarm bot @ CityGuide2020Bot.
+The service is available via telegarm bot @CityGuide2020Bot.

 The service includes a number of modules:
 1. DataCollector module for collecting information about showplaces.